metno/pyaro/docs/how-to-add-new-reader.rst

 ^^^^^^^^^^^^

-The backend-Engine ``open`` shall implement reading from location, the variables decoding and it shall instantiate the output PyAerocom class :py:class:`~pyaro.Data`.
+The backend-Engine ``open`` shall implement reading from location, the variables decoding and it shall instantiate the output PyAerocom class :py:class:`~pyaro.timeseries.Data`.

 The following is an example of the high level processing steps: